jonesdwill/statevectorsim/README.md

 ## Future

+Currently the simulator is quite high-level.
 I would like to implement the following modalities: superconducting, ion-trap, photonic, and neutral atom.

 ---